voxpupuli/puppet-gitlab/README.md

 Make sure your PR passes the Rspec tests.

+## Contributors

+Have a look at [Github contributors](https://github.com/vshn/puppet-gitlab/graphs/contributors) to see a list of all the awesome contributors to this Puppet module. <3

 ## Why another Gitlab module

 There exists a great module from @spuder: https://github.com/spuder/puppet-gitlab